dielhennr/project3-dielhennr/README.md

 ### Depth First Search
 Given a starting user id and a destination id, we find the average rating across all possible paths with up to 6 edges to the destination id.
 Paths with more than 6 edges are not counted to reduce the runtime of the algorithm.

-**NOTE TO GRADER**
+**NOTE TO USER**

-EJ said to submit this version where I only count paths with <= 6 edges.
+This version only counts paths with <= 6 edges (for running time's sake).
 The code that does this is on line 73-75 of the DepthFirstSearch.java file.
 If commented out, the algorithm will run normally.